GRIDAPPSD/gridappsd-soap-server/circuit/README.md

 The archived files include:

-1. The CIM XML and UUID files are in _Transactive.xml_ and _ttransactive_uuids.dat_.
+1. The CIM XML and UUID files are in _Transactive.xml_ and _transactive_uuids.dat_.
 The CIM measurement UUID values are maintained in _Transactive_msid.json_
 2. The original OpenDSS model files are in _*.dss_, with map coordinates in _Buscoords.csv_

 ## Process